Collective coordinate descriptions of a kink in a driven-damped $\phi^4$ model: The driven damped

 where the parameter $\eta$ accounts for dissipative effects within the system.
 The coupling $\lambda$ is taken to be a function of both time and space, reflecting the influence of external modulation.
 In this work, we consider specific forms for the functions ${\mathcal F}(x)$ and $\lambda(t,x)$.
 Motivated by the fact that elemental Fourier building blocks can be used to represent more complex spatial and temporal dependences, we choose ${\mathcal F}(x)$ to be a spatially periodic function, while $\lambda(t,x)$ is selected as a traveling wave characterized by a frequency $\omega$ and a wave number $k$

 In this work we employ two types of initial conditions, chosen so as to remain consistent with the adopted ans{\"a}tze.
-The first set follows the natural scalings in $x$ and $t$ of the equation and is given by the system of equations:
+The first set follows the natural scalings present in the modified ansatz and is given by the system of equations:

 where $\gamma_0=1/\sqrt{1-v^2}$.
 Here, the parameter $v$ denotes the initial velocity of the kink.
 This particular choice of initial conditions ensures consistency between the initial field configuration and the background structure shaped by the system's inhomogeneities, as well as the ansatz employed for constructing a meaningful effective description.
 The second set of initial conditions is adapted to the traditional ansatz